Frida Kahlo Art Lesson Ideas ... Kahlo self-portraits by Year 6 children

 When you manage to get every single child wanting to share their work with pride, you know it's a job well done.

 Scroll down to see the process of achieving these incredible outcomes.
-I hope it's useful.
+I hope my Frida Kahlo art lesson ideas come in useful for you.

 1. We used books, videos and websites to share Kahlo's incredible life story with the children; they were hooked immediately.
 Our topic focussed on learning about the heart in Science.
 For Literacy, we read Pig Heart Boy by Malorie Blackman.
 So, Frida Kahlo and her 'heart' paintings were a perfect fit for the topic.